 Entry is restricted to tours only, and you will not be left alone inside.
 The tour guides will provide you with a fully guided tour.

 What is the time to see the beam of light at Antelope Canyon?

 The world-famous beams of light depend on the sunlight.
-The best time to visit the Antelope Canyon is during the 11:30 am tour time in April to September.
+The best time to visit Antelope Canyon is during the 11:30 am tour time from April to September.

 Can I take my children on the tour of Antelope Canyon?

 Yes, you can visit Antelope Canyon with children.
 It is safe for children of all ages.
 The walk does not involve any dangerous heights, but you should consider the season when traveling.

 Is it possible to cover the Upper and Lower Antelope Canyon in one day?